 Shopify’s free business card maker can help you design cards to give to potential customers, encouraging them to visit your website later.

-Fortify your local marketing by creating local landing pages that incorporate product or service keywords and location-specific ones that describe your neighbourhood, city, town, or state.
+Fortify your hyperlocal marketing by creating local landing pages that incorporate product or service keywords and location-specific ones that describe your neighborhood, city, town, or state.

 In this local landing page for Magnolia Bakery’s Central Park store, for example, the retailer uses phrases like “picnic in Central Park” and “Columbus Circle.”